Breaking the Enigma cipher

 In the meantime, some 3-wheel Bombes had been adapted for attacking

-4-wheel Enigma traffic and orders were given to Doc Keen at BTC for
+4-wheel Enigma traffic and orders were given to Doc Keen at BTM for

 the development of an enhanced Bombe.